seanslma/maki/DevOps/Kubernetes/Job.md

 - When using `restartPolicy = "OnFailure"`, the number of retries in all the containers of Pods with `.status.phase` equal to `Pending` or `Running`
 If either of the calculations reaches the .spec.backoffLimit, the Job is considered failed.

-When the JobTrackingWithFinalizers feature is disabled, the number of failed Pods is only based on Pods that are still present in the API.
+When the `JobTrackingWithFinalizers` feature is disabled, the number of failed Pods is only based on Pods that are still present in the API.

+Note: If the job has restartPolicy = "OnFailure", the Pod running the Job will be terminated once the job backoff limit has been reached. **This can make debugging the Job's executable more difficult**.
+We suggest setting restartPolicy = "Never" when debugging the Job or using a logging system to ensure output from failed Jobs is not lost inadvertently.

+## Degraded job reached the specified backoff limit
+The pod will be deleted and this makes it harder to debug the issue.
+Change the `restartPolicy` to "Never" for debugging.